feelmode412/wa-programming-standards/readme.md

 * Avoid committing large static files, such as a PDF or mp4 file sized > 5 MB.
 The frontend developers might include such files when developing static company profile websites.
 Try not to include them in our Git.

 ### 8. <a name="english"></a>English Usage
-* **MANDATORY**: file name, variable name, class name, method name, etc.
+You **MUST** use English for file name, variable name, class name, method name, etc.

-* Optional: comments, Git commit comment
+But, you may use Indonesian language on other parts like comments on code and Git commit.

 ## Common Standards
 Beside our standards above, of course **you have to be familiar with the common standards and implementing them** for our works best result.